 - A demand by a credit-card provider for a retailer to make good the loss on a fraudulent or disputed transaction.

 Cardholders occasionally file disputes with their issuing bank.
 These banks are often called “issuers”.
 A dispute is filed, the acquirer will debit the transaction amount from the merchant’s account.
 The merchant will then need to gather compelling evidence.
 This will help strengthen her response and prove her innocence from fraudulent activity.
 The funds will return to the merchant.
 That is, if the evidence favors an overturn of the cardholder’s dispute.

 Please note that a cardholder can issue a second chargeback.
 This is scenario is called pre-arbitration.
 And cardholders may issue arbitration if, for example, they are determined to prove they were fraud victims.

-In this post, we’re going to dive deep in order to explain a chargeback.
+In this post, we’re going to dive deep in order to explain a chargeback beyond the dictionary chargeback meaning.
 This includes explaining the parties that are involved in the chargeback process.
 Yes, we already have a post that explains this process.
 But we’re using this opportunity to explore different areas that extend the chargeback’s definition.
 Here, we’ll explain the role of chargebacks as a lagging indicator.
 Then we’ll explain the different types of fraud affiliated to a chargeback.
 Afterwards, we’ll provide a (simplified) version of the chargeback the process.
 We’ll end this post with a look on chargeback prevention and chargeback resolution.
 Enjoy!